 DOS-era PCs helped define personal computing throughout the 1980s and 1990s, from IBM compatibles and 486 gaming systems to early Windows machines, vintage laptops, sound cards, floppy drives, and CD-ROM technology.
-This page is a growing hub for PC projects, upgrades, restorations, software, hardware history, and related Geek With Social Skills videos.
+This page is a central hub for PC projects, upgrades, restorations, software, hardware history, related Geek With Social Skills videos, with more available in the full archive.

 "640K ought to be enough for anybody." - Bill Gates